-- Ask: How will you witness to your faith this week? - Have the candidates take turns naming one way mentioned in the text or another idea for ways to witness to the faith that they will put into action this week. - Encourage the young people to follow through on the actions they have identified.
-Members of the group may wish to revisit this question on their own in the coming week to see how they are doing in putting their plans into action.
+- Ask: How will you witness to your faith this week? - Have the candidates take turns naming one way mentioned in the text or another idea for one way to witness to the faith that they will put into action this week. - Encourage the students to follow through on the way they have named.
+Members of the class may wish to revisit this question on their own in the coming week to see how they are doing in putting their plan into action.